fxlrnrpt/fxlrnrpt/README.md

 # Hello ~~darkness my old friend~~ there 👋

 ℹ️ My name is Andrey.
-[Rockstar wannabe](https://notsoalive.faillearnrepeat.net/) -> coding monkey at Meta -> AI research padawan at Mistral.
+AI research padawan, coding monkey, [rockstar wannabe](https://notsoalive.faillearnrepeat.net/).

 🧪 Research interests are in the applied interpretability and post-training.
 Eager to explore why models are the way they are for control and performance gains.